China fears linger as focus on Fed sharpens

 China's central bank cut interest rates and lowered the amount of reserves banks must hold for the second time in two months on Tuesday.
 Expectations are high for more easing before the end of the year.

-The European Central Bank is expected to keep a steady hand when it meets on Thursday, days after data are likely to show there is still very little inflation in the currency bloc.
+The European Central Bank is expected to keep a steady hand when it meets next week, days after data are likely to show there is still very little inflation in the currency bloc.

 Almost half a year since the ECB started pumping 60 billion euros a month of fresh cash into the economy, annual inflation data, due on Monday, will probably still show prices rose only 0.1 percent in August - nowhere near the bank's 2 percent target ceiling.